 Grice-seeing and figure-ground seeing come completely apart when we consider mirror reflections.
 When you look into a mirror, you seem to see the image of your face in front of you.
 You figure-ground see the reflection; you can attend to it; you can select it for action (though you would be in error if you treated it as a material object in that location).
 But you do not Grice-see the reflection.
 It is not causally responsible for it looking to you as if there is a face in front of you.
 In fact, it is not causally responsible for anything at all.
 It is simply not the kind of thing that could be causally active.
 It is a virtual object; it has no fundamental physical properties and cannot exert a physical influence on anything.

-However it might be with regard to Grice-seeing, it seems to me that you figure-ground see (or seem to see) the image.
+However, it might be with regard to Grice-seeing, it seems to me that you figure-ground see (or seem to see) the image.
 The mirror-image is distinguished from other things in the scene by a VAC (a visible/amodally completed contour).
 You are not looking at your face when you see it; you are looking straight out at a location in which your face is not; your line of sight to that location is apparently unobstructed; your eyes focus on it.
 Nor is this some kind of illusion: reflections look like reflections.
 The mirror image is not an apparent face; it looks to be just what it is, an image of a face.
 There is a mismatch between the object of figure-ground seeing and the object of Grice-seeing.
 Whatever and wherever the latter might be, the former seems to be located in a place behind the mirror that you cannot see.

 Something similar is true of objects seen in pictures.
 Here, I assume that, as Richard Wollheim (1973) claims, seeing an object in a picture is not merely seeing the part of the two-dimensional picture surface that depicts the object.
-There is a duality of seeing when you look at the surface of a picture: you see the picture as an object, and you also somehow “see” the three-dimensional objects and scene that it depicts.
+There is a duality of seeing when you look at the surface of a picture: you see the picture as an object, and you also somehow seem to ‘see’ the three-dimensional objects and scene that it depicts.
 Take a depiction of a scene: Veronese’s Conversion of Mary Magdalene, say.
-The question is: What do you Grice-see when you look at the painting?
+The question is: what do you Grice-see when you look at the painting?
 Obviously, you Grice-see the surface of the painting.
 Your sense-impressions are caused in the relevant sense by the texture of the canvas, the paint-strokes on it, etc. Now, according to Wollheim, you also see a scene in the picture: a kneeling woman in blue with a man standing over her, and other figures looking on.
 Evidently, you don’t Grice-see these figures.
 They are non-existent and have no causal powers.
-Once again, though, you figure-ground see them; they are clearly differentiated from everything else, and you can attend to them, point at them, form beliefs about them, etc.
+Once again, though, you figure-ground see them, or something related; the kneeling woman and the standing man, or whatever evokes them, are clearly differentiated from everything else, and you can attend to them, point at them, form beliefs about them, etc.

 Now, consider this absolutely crucial fact.
 Veronese’s figures do not have the appearance of real figures.
 However much you may marvel at his realism, you do not seem to see a kneeling woman.
 It’s visually evident that this is only a painting that you are looking at.
 What is it, then, that you see as a figure against a ground.
 What is the appropriate substituend for X in the figure-ground seeing schema?